lewiskimaru/seamore/README.md

 - Partner with a satellite communication company to enable data transfer to and fro the seabots
 - Seek funding to support the continued development of Seamore, including the possibility of developing a solution to help recover trash from the ocean.

-See below for our proposed schedule on next steps after Call for Code 2023 submission.
+See below for our proposed schedule on the next steps after Call for Code 2023 submission.

 ![Roadmap](./images/roadmap.png)